Class Documentation and C++ Reference¶

 -

-Tensors are the base building block in Kompute to perform operations across GPUs.
+- Structured data used in GPU operations. - Tensors are the base building block in Kompute to perform operations across GPUs.
 Each tensor would have a respective Vulkan memory and buffer, which would be used to store their respective data.
-The tensors can be used for GPU data storage or transfer.
+The tensors can be used for GPU data storage or transfer. - Subclassed by kp::TensorT< T > - Public Types -

 -